 In the Users section, team Admins can manage users by adding, removing, editing, and transferring data to another user.

-Once a user has been added, their permission to access specific functionality within the platform is managed by their role.
+Once a user has been added, their permissions to access specific functionality within the platform is managed by their role.

 Admins can choose between 7 different roles when adding or editing users on their team, and these roles define the permissions to features and functionalities for that user.